-When I questioned my doctor about cannabis over chemotherapy, he became defensive, angry even.
+When I questioned my doctor about ovarian cancer and cannabis, he became defensive, angry even.
 So, I got a new oncologist.

-My name is Elke and I have OVARIAN CANCER.
+My name is Elke and I have Ovarian cancer and use cannabis.

 In April of 2016, I could not walk due to severe pain in my lower extremities.
 On a CT scan, they found a 15 cm mass on my left ovary; it was caught early at Stage 2B.